Contributing Gear Writer

 In fact you can even use it as a freezer, with a temperature setting as low as 4°F. Hook up a solar panel and you have virtually unlimited time to keep things cold.
 Plus, it’s durable: We’ve been testing it for 3 months including the sand and salt of a remote west coast beach with no issue.

-The Everfrost has a removable 299Wh battery, so even when not using as a cooler you can use it to charge your devices while enjoying the sunshine and sea spray.
+The Everfrost has a removable 299Wh battery, so even when not used as a cooler, you can use it to charge your devices while enjoying the sunshine and sea spray.
 The accessories are nothing to gloss over, either.
 The unit comes with durable wheels and a fold-out shelf to use as a cutting board or to prep food.
 It even has a built-in bottle opener for when you need it most.
-Although wheeled, the compressor makes it quite heavy, so we had to dock points on the portability score.
+Although wheeled, the compressor makes it quite heavy, so we had to dock points on portability, but for all-around quality, this is a fine choice for a powered option.

 CHECK PRICE ON Backcountry CHECK PRICE ON AMAZON